Four finalists shortlisted for prestigious industry awards

 Congratulations to our finalists:

 A runner up for this award in 2016, the firm’s Resources and Renewables Group Head Damien Clarke celebrates 20 years providing genuine leadership and management to the team, which has dominated the market when it comes to acting for the mid-tier miners in their acquisitions of the large mining houses’ distressed assets.
 The Group has also seen a significant expansion in its clean energy sector work with rising star Partner Louise Horrocks advising on some of the most complex renewables projects in Australia.

-Jim Peterson and Ben Wood – Transaction Team of the Year
+Ben Wood – Transaction Team of the Year

 McCullough Robertson’s transactions team worked with clients across a number of sectors in FY16-17, most notably the merger between RACQ and QT Mutual Bank (QTMB).
 The novel transaction (involving an ADI being acquired by an entity which is not a financial institution) was a world first and a game-changer for the Australian banking sector.
 RACQ and QTMB aim to create a fresh way to bank, bringing together two mutual, member-focused organisations that are committed to an attractive retail bank offering that provides value for their members.

 Trudi Procter – Special Counsel of the Year

 Trudi is a senior lawyer in McCullough Robertson’s Corporate and Commercial group.
 Trudi returned to work at McCullough Robertson from a second round of maternity leave in September 2016 and has successfully combined her role as a mother with acting on major cross-border acquisitions and divestments.
 Trudi has been a major driver of new business to the firm with an emphasis on the resources and renewables industries and is an active mentor to other mothers, demonstrating that it is possible to be a hands-on parent as well as a successful transaction lawyer.

 Milan Gandhi – Law Student of the Year